ditrytus/noam/Readme.md

 ## Documentation

-Docs is maintained in this repositories [wiki](https://github.com/ditrytus/noam/wiki).
+Docs are maintained in this repositories [wiki](https://github.com/ditrytus/noam/wiki).

 ## FAQ